 How do I prepare my home for fall?
-Experts offer their home maintenance tips for the colder months
+Experts share 12 vital home maintenance tips

-As we transition out of the warmer summer months, it is important to prepare our home for the colder season ahead.
-While we prepare ourselves by pulling out our long stored jumpers, prepare your home for fall by performing some important maintenance.
+As we transition out of the warmer summer months, it is important to prepare our home for the colder season ahead by performing vital maintenance jobs.

-Although it would be nice to leave fall home prep at fall decor ideas and making the best fall wreath ideas, more important matters such as cleaning out your home guttering, preparing winter insulation, and cleaning the more neglected areas of your home should also be tended to before the temperatures begin to drop.
+Although it would be nice to leave fall home prep at fall decor ideas and making the best fall wreath ideas, more important matters such as cleaning out your home guttering, preparing winter insulation, and cleaning the more neglected areas of your home should also be tended to before the temperatures begin to drop experts say.

-Here, a range of experts have provided their top tips for preparing your home for fall so that you can go into the holiday seasons and start decorating for fall with peace of mind.
+Here, a range of home professionals share 12 tips for preparing your home so that you can go into the holiday season and start decorating for fall with peace of mind.

 How do I prepare my home for fall?

-As the months get colder and then nights get darker, it is important to prepare your home for the seasonal changes.
-By completing big home maintenance tasks in the brief period between the end of summer and the beginning of fall your home will be better prepared for the drastic weather changes such as heavy rain, frosts, and possible high winds coming its way.
+As the months get colder and nights get longer and darker, it is important to prepare your home for the seasonal changes.
+By completing big home maintenance tasks in the brief period between the end of summer and the beginning of fall, your home will be better prepared for leaks in rainy season and other drastic weather changes such as frosts and high winds.

-Early maintenance and preparation are proven to prevent major damages and save you money in the long run, so it is more than worth investing your time so that your property can look its best come the following summer.
+Early maintenance and preparation are proven to prevent major home damage and save you money in the long run, it's worth investing your time to prepare your home for fall.

 3. Improve your home security for darker days